rudderlabs/rudderstack-docs/destinations/crm/drip/setting-up-drip-in-rudderstack.md

 {% endhint %}

 {% hint style="success" %}
 You can also send your Campaign ID via the `identify` call, which takes a higher precedence.
 {% endhint %}

 * **User Creation Mode** This option lets you create the user with their `email` using the `track` call, if the user doesn't already exist.

-* To send events via Device mode , enable the **Use device-mode to send events**  option.

 * Finally, click on **Next**.
 That's it!
 Drip will now be enabled as a destination in Rudderstack.